yhimanshu22/angel-Lazyjobseeker.com/README.md

-Here’s a **cleaner, more polished version** of your README.
-I’ve improved structure, readability, grammar, and flow while keeping your original intent intact:

----

 # 🚀 Angel AI Meeting Assistant

 Angel is a **desktop application** that makes your meetings smarter with **real-time transcription** and **AI-powered answers**.